code-cloud9/NET/README.md

 ## Guidelines for Result Replication

+Note: re-running the simulation configurations requires 128 GB RAM and 20 cores.

 ### Results in the Main File

 1) **Table 3:** Please go to folder `./simulation_main/empirical_typeIerror/` and run `typeIerror_and_qqplot.R` in R to obtain the results.
 The implementation code for experiments is located in `./configurations/`.
 To save time, one can use the intermediate results saved in the folder `./outputs/` to calculate the empirical sizes.